jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_4/README.md

 # What is waterfall development?

-The reference provided is the most simplified and comprehensive representation I could find.

 Waterfall is the core workflow used in each of the three development processes.

 <b>Waterfall Phases:</b>